RomanCLV/MathEvaluator/README.md

 - Constants
 - Use variables in expressions
 - Permanent variables and expressions
-- Sum, Product and Integral
+- Sum, Product
+- Integral

 ## General